Table of Contents

 Well, you have to realize that carbohydrates are what give you energy to do the things you’d like to do.
-Everything you do from playing sports, exercising, walking down the street to the bus stop… even sitting here reading this article and thinking- to do it, your body uses carbohydrates as fuel.
+Everything you do, from great metabolism boosters such as playing sports, exercising, walking down the street to the bus stop… even sitting here reading this article and thinking- to do it, your body uses carbohydrates as fuel.

 The problem is when you over-fuel, or you simply eat and drink too many carbs each day– and over the course of time, those carb calories spill over into your fat stores- like exactly where you DON’T want to store them.
 The belly, sides of the lower back, butt, legs, back of arms.

 Well, it’s actually not THAT simple.
 Essentially there’s a process in the body whereby once you take in more carbs than your body needs right now, your body has processes to tun that excess carbohydrate into body fat- hence it gets stored where you don’t want it to.

 Also, different carbs have different values to the body and bring with them different pro’s and con’s.

 Like for instance, nutritional value and glycemic index issues.
 Case in point- carbs in banana, watermelon, avocado, broccoli, tomatoes, strawberries- natural and unprocessed foods will have a beneficial effect in that that will provide vital vitamins and nutrients to your working body.

 Now lets switch gears over to the stuff that is tasty- but harmful.
 Carbs like in beer, wine, and vodka (alcohol carbs), and stuff like pancakes, pasta, bagels, pastries.
 These things are processed junk foods.
 They of course are delicious and very easy to eat, which means one thing- you’re more likely to eat a ton of them when you shouldn’t.
 The other issue is that they don’t contain much as far as nutritional value, since they’re processed.

 The fiber is one of the most important things to get in your diet, by the way.
 Fiber is natural broom, meaning it helps unclog the bowels for good movements.
 Fiber also is great for keeping your blood sugar stable, which in turn decreases your appetite.
 And what happens when you’re not ravenous to eat?
 Well, of course you will eat less total food.
 And when you eat less total food and less carbs?
 You lose weight.
-Genius stuff here, huh?

-Carbs at night are another hot topic these days.
+Carbohydrates at night are another hot topic these days.

-It used to be thought that carbs before goign to bed would only add to wait gain.
+It used to be thought that carbs before going to bed would only add to wait gain.
 Well, as I always say- it’s not the carbs that cause the weight gain.
-It’s the over consumption of the carbs that makes you fat.
+It’s the over-consumption of the carbs that makes you fat.
 So, don’t worry about having a small carbohydrate snack before going to bed.
 One of the cool effects of having some carbs before bed is that it tends to release a bit serotonin in your body, which calms the mind and body and prepares you for a great sleep.

 Pretty cool right?
 So there’s really no black and white answer to this.
 You really need to figure out how to eat some carbs, but not overdo it.

-Eating carbs before, during, or after a workout is another hop topic these days.
-When can I eat carbs?
+Eating carbohydrates before, during, or after a workout is another hop topic these days.
 Well, the absolute best time to eat carbs- if you’re going to indulge a bit- is right before a grueling workout.
-Why is this the best time to eat carbs?
+Why is this the best time to consume them?
 Because carbs are the bodies first line of fuel for tough exercise.
 They’ll be burned first, so it’ll almost be like you didn’t eat them in the first place.

 So, what would be the thing to do?
 Well, you can stagger your carb intake.

 Over the course of a year if you take two people, and one exercises 75 times a year and the other exercises 175 days a year, which one do you think is going to have the better body?
 I’d go with the 175 workouts per year any day.
 Just don’t over do it on those carbs!

-Well, nothing really because carbs are sugar and sugar is carbs. they’re both fuel and structurally the same thing.
+Well, nothing really because carbs are sugar and sugar is carbs.
+They’re both fuel and structurally the same thing.
 Different foods provide it in different ways.
 For example, quinoa, sweet potatoes, apples, banana’s, asparagus, broccoli, beets, beans will give you long lasting energy for the day ahead- and whatever activities you plan on doing.

 Bread, pasta, pizza, etc are all tasty foods but they’ll let you down quickly. far too many people worry about water retention from eating carbs.
 The thing is- they’re worried about a false thought.
 A gram of carbs holds 4 grams of water in the body.
 This is NOT body fat.
 This is simply water, so sometimes people will get the feeling- or see themselves in the mirror as fat, but it’s actually just water, which after a few hours will pass right out of you anyway.
 Don’t worry about that.

-If you’re eating a good amount of protein with your carbs, you also want to know that you’ll need to drink a lot of water to not get stopped up- so you can go freely.
+If you’re eating a good amount of protein, you also want to know that you’ll need to drink a lot of water to not get stopped up- so you can go freely.
 Also, you need water so that your joints feel good, and you don’t get dehydrated.
 Eating water-rich fruits and vegetables are a great way to get water too, things like celery have natural water in them, which means you don’t have to guzzle from the tap all day and night.

-Carbs are good too for relieving stress.
+Carbs are good for relieving stress.
 You’ve heard of cortisol- the stress hormone, right?
 Well, the mechanisms in your body use carbs to increase insulin, which in turn lowers your cortisol.
 Cortisol is released when physical and mental stress creeps in.
 Like the loss of a job, or death of a family member.